ernsoylu/erensoylucom/erensoylucom/content/posts/002-SamplePost2/samplepost2.md

 +++
-title = 'New Website Update'
-description='This is a description line defined in website.' date = 2024-07-23T16:47:36+01:00 draft = false
+title = 'This is second post as sample' date = 2024-07-23T16:47:36+01:00 draft = false
 ShowToc= true